AnupAmmanavar/SwiftUI-Server-Driver-UI/README.md

 # SwiftUI-Server-Driver-UI

+Please go to this [link](https://medium.com/better-programming/build-a-server-driven-ui-using-ui-components-in-swiftui-466ecca97290) if you would like to read it on medium platform

 This article will talk about server-driven UI, its implementation using re-usable components called UIComponents, and creating a generic vertical list view for rendering UI components.
 It will conclude with a brief discussion of how UI components can serve different purposes.

 ### What Is Server-Driven UI? ###